 Becoming a Landlord

 Find out how to become a landlord.
 Some of the steps are listed below.
 For complete details, refer to the Landlord Packet.
 This is a great resource packet, but we strongly suggest you attend one of our monthly workshops.
-To attend a workshop in the southern region of the county email Tamara Avila, to attend a workshop in the high desert please email Lizeri Salvador.
+To attend a workshop in the southern region of the county or high desert, email Tamara Avila.

 List your property.